Explore Kuala Lumpur

 Where: Menara Kuala Lumpur,Kuala Lumpur

-The Menara Kuala Lumpur (better known as the KL Tower) is the fourth tallest telecommunications tower in the world, standing at 1,381 feet (421m).
-The tower has become a magnet for extreme sports enthusiasts, particularly 'BASE' (building, antenna, span and earth) jumpers.
-Every year 50 or so daredevils make repeated jumps from the tower and make three-second free falls before opening their chutes, leaving spectators breathless.
-Allied events on the day include a light aircraft fly past, helicopter roping, radio controlled aircraft displays and gliding exhibitions.
+The Menara Kuala Lumpur (better known as the KL Tower) is among the tallest telecommunications towers in the world, standing at 1,381 feet (421m).
+The tower has become a magnet for extreme sports enthusiasts, particularly BASE (Building, Antenna, Span and Earth) jumpers.
+Every year an increasing number of daredevils make repeated jumps from the tower and allow three-second free falls before opening their chutes, leaving spectators breathless.
+There are also night jumps.
+Only experienced BASE jumpers, who have done at least 120 jumps previously and have been active participants in the sport for more than two years, will be considered as contestants.
+A maximum of a hundred jumpers are selected annually.
+Other events on the day include a light aircraft fly by, helicopter roping, radio controlled aircraft displays and gliding exhibitions.
+There is also BASE jumping done at the Gua Damai Cliff in the Gua Damai Extreme Park (a 20-minute drive from the KL Tower).
+For more information and some video clips of the event check out the official website listed below.<br /><br />

 Thaipusam